meteor/meteor/content/testing.md

 <h3 id="running-acceptance-tests">Running acceptance tests</h3>

-To run acceptance tests, we simply need to start our Meteor app as usual, and point Chimp at it.
+To run acceptance tests, we need to start our Meteor app as usual, and point Chimp at it.

 In one terminal, we can do: